arkobarman/trafficStopProject/README.md

   - The outcome variable is taken to be "contraband_found".
 In order to do this, the dataframe is subsetted to contain only the columns which have "search_conducted" as True.
 This is to ensure that there are no empty values/NaN values in the necessary outcome variable column.

 ### [Interaction_Terms](Interaction_Terms)
-  - In this folder, there are 6 notebooks, which perform the same analysis as listed above (1a to 3b).
-  - The only point of difference is the existence of 8 extra columns.
+  - In this folder, the dataset has 8 extra columns.
   - These columns are Boolean interaction terms between race and gender.
     - Female, White
     - Female, Black